Tips for unified communications monitoring

 Tip for managing network configurations: Use a tool for network configuration management to ensure employees are running the right software.

-4) Be aware of software limitations in unified communications systems
+Be aware of software limitations in unified communications monitoring systems.

-There are many unified communications systems and they all have different features and strengths like any other software category.
+Here’s another important one to consider for unified communication monitoring.
+Like any other software category, many unified communications systems have different features and strengths.
 Be up to speed on which systems have which limitations.

 Unified Communications Systems: